xeonmobius/xeonmobius.github.io/README.md

 # Data Science Portfolio by Shannon Chowdhury

 This page will display all the data science projects I have created.
-I will try to provide a brief overview of each project.
+I will provide a brief overview of each project.

+## Deployed Personal Projects
+### Coronavirus Tracker for Canada[1](https://covidtrackr.herokuapp.com)
+Used the data collected by Berry I, et al. to create a website that displays the total infection, total death and total recovery rates.
+The data is presented with Chart.JS, unwrangled with pandas, and the backend is built on Flask.
+All deployed on Heroku.

 ## Kaggle Projects
 ### KANNADA MNIST CNN